 - Predictions: An evaluative mediator will often offer predictions of how a party’s case or position would fair in a traditional court if the parties are unable to settle.
 This can help adjust a party’s inflated sense of their case.

-- Recommendations: The mediator will also present a recommendation for settlement.
+- Recommendations: The evaluative mediator will also present a recommendation for settlement.
 This can be an informal suggestion after the initial evaluation or it can be a formal suggestion written and presented to the parties as an opening option.
-This can encourage the parties to consider a settlement based on the strengths of their case.
+The evaluative mediation technique encourages the parties to consider a settlement based on the strengths of their case.

-- Shuttle Diplomacy: Evaluative mediators will often separate the parties, speak with each of them separately, and then shuttle the information they agree to share to the other party.
-This allows the mediator to shape the conversation and encourage the parties to consider the weakness of their case without having to face those questions in front of the opposing party.
+- Shuttle Diplomacy: Evaluative mediation often focuses on separating the parties, speaking with each of them separately, and then shuttling the information they agree to share with the parties involved.
+This allows the evaluative mediator to shape the conversation and encourage the parties to consider the weakness of their case without having to face those questions in front of the opposing party.

-Evaluative mediators are the original-style of mediators and can be very helpful for parties that are unsure of their positions and need someone to evaluate their case and offer suggestions.
+Evaluative mediation is the original style of mediation and can be very helpful for parties that are unsure of their positions and need someone to evaluate their case and offer suggestions.
 It can also be helpful for parties who are unable to voice their needs and interests well to the other party directly.
-It gives the parties permission to consider their strengths and weaknesses and have a neutral evaluation of the strength of a case.
+Evaluative mediation gives the parties permission to consider their strengths and weaknesses and has a neutral evaluation of the strength of a case.

-- Collaboration: The facilitative mediator will seek a resolution that both parties are fully comfortable agreeing to.
-This allows the parties more freedom to shape the outcome of the mediation and not have an evaluation of their case driving the mediation.
+- Collaboration: The facilitative mediation practitioner will seek a resolution that both parties are fully comfortable agreeing to.
+Facilitative mediation allows the parties more freedom to shape the outcome of the mediation and not have an evaluation of their case driving the mediation.

-- Questions: Facilitative mediators will ask questions that help the parties articulate their underlying interests that are driving their demands.
+- Questions: Facilitative mediation involves asking questions that help the parties articulate their underlying interests that are driving their demands.
 This gives the parties a deeper understanding of what they need to settle and gives the parties the ability to be creative with their suggestions.

 - No Opinion: Usually, a facilitative mediator will refrain from sharing their opinion of the case unless it is absolutely necessary and the parties need to hear it to settle.
 Again, this allows the parties to settle without feeling like they have to based on the mediator’s evaluation of their case if it moves forward.